apalala/grako/README.rst

 **Grako** is *different* from other PEG_ parser generators:

     * Generated parsers use Python_'s very efficient exception-handling system to backtrack. **Grako** generated parsers simply assert what must be parsed.
 There are no complicated *if-then-else* sequences for decision making or backtracking.
+Memoization allows going over the same input sequence several times in linear time.

     * *Positive and negative lookaheads*, and the *cut* element (with its cleaning of the memoization cache) allow for additional, hand-crafted optimizations at the grammar level.

     * Delegation to Python_'s re_ module for *lexemes* allows for (Perl_-like) powerful and efficient lexical analysis.

-    * The use of Python_'s `context managers`_ considerably reduces the size of the generated parsers for enhanced CPU-cache hits.
+    * The use of Python_'s `context managers`_ considerably reduces the size of the generated parsers for code clarity, and enhanced CPU-cache hits.

     * Include files, rule inheritance, and rule inclusion give **Grako** grammars considerable expressive power.